maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

 _examples of instructions for use (Elite double 8):_

    0. Before using Elite Double, check that the model to be duplicated is perfectly clean.
-If it needs milling, be sure to remove any oily residues; use of a solvent such as acetone is recommended.
+If it needs milling, be sure to remove any oily residues; the use of a solvent such as acetone is recommended.
 Wait for steam to evaporate, if used, and make sure that the model is perfectly dry.
 Select a flask of appropriate size, then anchor the model onto its base with wax
-   1. Measure or weight equal amounts of Catalyst (white) and Base (coloured) in a graduated container.
+   1. Measure or weigh equal amounts of Catalyst (white) and Base (colored) in a graduated container.
-   2. Mix the two components well, until colour is even.
+   2. Mix the two components well, until the color is even.
    3. slowly pour Elite Double, preferably from a height of about 30cm above the flask.
 If the quantity measured out is not sufficient to complete the process, wait until the silicone has hardened completely and then add more material the same way.
-The material will bind perfectly and the addition will have no effect on the final result.
-Use a jet of compressed air between the model and the mould created.
-Do not use mechanical force with a knife or other implement, and do not pull it away from the flask, or you may deform the mould
+The material will bind perfectly and the addition will not affect the final result.
+Use a jet of compressed air between the model and the mold created.
+Do not use mechanical force with a knife or other implement, and do not pull it away from the flask, or you may deform the mold

 ### Test casts
 We used Petri dishes to test the different materials.
-We made sure to pour about 10g of each material, while respecting the mix prescribed by the manufacturer.
+We made sure to pour about 10g of each material while respecting the mix prescribed by the manufacturer.

 <figure> <center>
   <img src="./../../img/mod11/testCasts.jpg" alt="logo text" width="80%" />